Chapter 2: An Unlikely Hero

 She gave him a weak nod, and her right hand clutched at him for support as she got her legs underneath her.

 He helped her lean back against the dented frame of the Jeep, smelling the burning oil where it had leaked onto the hot engine block.
-He swallowed back the queasiness when he noticed the serious fracture of her left arm where it hung by her side and instead focused on her face.
+He swallowed back the queasiness when he noticed her left arm was broken where it hung by her side and instead focused on her face.

 "What happened to me?"